 Overall, this text provides readers of migration and development, gender studies, women's rights and international law a comprehensive and multidisciplinary analysis of the concept of trafficking.

 Vijeyarasa, R 2019, 'A move in the right direction?
-The Model Law against Trafficking in Persons and the ILO Operational Indicators', International Migration, vol. 57, no. 1, pp. 177-191.View/Download from: UTS OPUS or Publisher's site
+The Model Law against Trafficking in Persons and the ILO Operational Indicators', International Migration, vol. 57, no. 1, pp. 177-191.View/Download from: Publisher's site

 This article is premised on the fact that every area of law needs a gender perspective.
 It discusses the prospects for a Gender Legislative Index, a tool to enable us to evaluate and score legislation, by placing laws on a scale from gender-regressive to gender-responsive, when set against global benchmarks from international law – primarily CEDAW.
 In doing so, this article defines and defends the need for gender-responsive legislation, showing how a common set of standards for global good practice can be developed and the shortcomings, but also advantages, of an online tool to benchmark, score and rank laws.

-Vijeyarasa, R 2013, 'Women at the Margins of International Law: Reconceptualizing Dominant Discourses on Gender and Transitional Justice', International Journal of Transitional Justice, vol. 7, no. 2, pp. 358-369.View/Download from: UTS OPUS or Publisher's site
+Vijeyarasa, R 2013, 'Women at the Margins of International Law: Reconceptualizing Dominant Discourses on Gender and Transitional Justice', International Journal of Transitional Justice, vol. 7, no. 2, pp. 358-369.View/Download from: Publisher's site

 Slavery and trafficking in persons continue to draw global attention,